maciej-radziejewski/get-attendance/README.md

 for attendance reports to work.

-The other settings near those are 0-based columne numbers where the data can be found.
+The other settings near those are 0-based column numbers where the data can be found.
 You should not have to change those, unless Teams changes its behaviour.

 #### 4. Create the schedule file.